sarif-standard/sarif-spec-v1/README.md

+# **This repository is obsolete**

+It is maintained for historical reasons only.
+The Static Analysis Results Interchange Format is now undergoing standardization by OASIS.
+The work is going on in a GitHub repo belonging to the OASIS SARIF Technical Committee: [https://github.com/oasis-tcs/sarif-spec]().
+At the time of this writing, the TC has not yet

 # sarif-spec

 This repo contains the draft of the specification document for the Static Analysis Results Interchange Format (SARIF).
 The current HTML is always available [here](https://rawgit.com/sarif-standard/sarif-spec/master/Static%20Analysis%20Results%20Interchange%20Format%20(SARIF).html).